Sydney-Informatics-Hub/Germline-ShortV/README.md

 qsub gatk4_genomicsdbimport_run_parallel.pbs`
 ```
 2. Check interval GenomicsDBImport databases are present, check log files for errors for each interval present in the scatter list file.
 Report interval duration and Runtime.totalMemory() to `Logs/GATK4_GenomicsDBImport/GATK_duration_memory.txt`.

-* Tip - if you have tasks that failed, it is likely that it needs more memory.
-Compute resources in the `gatk4_genomicsdbimport_missing.sh` task script (run in parallel by `gatk4_genomicsdbimport_missing_run_parallel.pbs`) by default allocates more memory per task, but you may want to make further adjustments.

 ```
 sh gatk4_genomicsdbimport_check.sh /path/to/cohort.config

 # Only run the job below if there were tasks that failed
 qsub gatk4_genomicsdbimport_missing_run_parallel.pbs
 ```
+__Tip__ - if you have tasks that failed, it is likely that it needs more memory.
+Compute resources in the `gatk4_genomicsdbimport_missing.sh` task script (run in parallel by `gatk4_genomicsdbimport_missing_run_parallel.pbs`) by default allocates more memory per task, but you may want to make further adjustments to the `--java-options -Xmx58g` flag.

 ### GenotypeGVCFs